SaraOukkal/Parasitoid_diptera/README.md

 - Negative Control (Non parasitoid diptera) named here Control
 - Positif Control (Hymenoptera) named here Hymenoptera

+First genome assemblies of negative and positive controls were downloaded from ncbi.
+Genome assemblies of tachinids were produced by the team.

 ## Assemblies quality analysis:

+The quality of the assembly of these genomes should be assessed through descriptive statistics and the prevalence of BUSCO genes

 Repository : BUSCO_jobs